jcheung4/DSC180A-Quarter1Project/README.md

 ```
 python scripts/initialize.py
 ```
-This will download the model's "base" which will be used in the training process.
+This will download the model's "base" and split the data into training/validation sets based on the COCO json annotations.

 ### Train the Model
 In order to train the model, run the following: